opd-ai/webminer/PRIVATE_MONEY_PRIVATE_ENERGY.md

 ---

-**About This Document:** This article explores the intersection of decentralized cryptocurrency and personal energy independence, arguing that truly decentralized systems create better incentives for individual sustainability than centralized alternatives.
-Written for the WebMiner project, which implements ethical browser-based cryptocurrency mining with explicit user consent and transparent resource usage.
+*💡 Want to explore the intersection of energy independence and ethical cryptocurrency?
+Check out the [WebMiner project](https://github.com/opd-ai/webminer) for transparent, consent-first browser-based mining that aligns individual benefit with decentralization.*